 Figures \ref{fig:fig3}c-e show the field dependent $\Delta\rho_{xy}$ under various compressive and tensile strains at $T=240, 233,$ and 230 K, respectively.
 The corresponding longitudinal resistivity $\Delta\rho_{xx}$ is shown in Figs. \ref{fig:fig3}f-h.
 At 240 K, the size of AHE reduces systematically without significant change of $H_c(T)$ when the strain is tuned from compressive to tensile.
 On decreasing temperatures to 233 K (Fig.~\ref{fig:fig3}d) and 230 K (Fig.~\ref{fig:fig3}e), we continue to see a strong tunability of AHE by strain without much change in $H_c(T)$.
-Surprisingly, at $T=233$ K the sign of the AHE switches from positive to negative (upon sweeping the field from negative to positive values) when the strain is tuned from compressive to tensile.
-At $T=230$ K, the sign of the AHE becomes negative and its size increases when the strain is tuned toward the tensile side.
-Since the size of the coercive field remains about the same when the AHE vanishes, which can be seen from the longitudinal resistivity $\rho_{xx}$ (Fig.~\ref{fig:fig3}g and Extended Data Fig.~\ref{figS:exchangebias}a), we conclude that the weak $c$-axis canted moment remains finite throughout the sign change of AHE.
-Therefore, this phenomenon cannot be explained by the piezomagnetic effect \cite{aoyamaPiezomagneticPropertiesAltermagnetic2024,beyUnexpectedTuningAnomalous2024}.
+Surprisingly, at $T=233$ K the sign of the AHE switches from negative to positive when the strain is tuned from compressive to tensile.
+At $T=230$ K, the sign of the AHE becomes positive and its size increases when the strain is tuned toward the tensile side.
+A nearly identical sign-switching AHE controlled by uniaxial strain along the NN bond direction is shown in Extended Data Fig.~\ref{figS:nnsignchange}.
+Since the size of the coercive field remains about the same when the AHE vanishes, which can be seen from the longitudinal resistivity $\rho_{xx}$ (Fig.~\ref{fig:fig3}g and Extended Data Fig.~\ref{figS:nnsignchange}b), we conclude that the weak $c$-axis canted moment remains finite throughout the sign change of AHE.
+Therefore, this phenomenon cannot be explained by the piezomagnetic effect, as has been observed in Mn$_3$Sn where the net magnetization reverses while the anomalous Hall vector remains unchanged \cite{ikhlas2022piezomagnetic,aoyamaPiezomag2024,beyUnexpectedTuningAnomalous2024}.
 Instead, it must arise from strain-induced changes in the electronic $\mathbf{k}$-dependent Berry curvature \cite{Takahashi2025,gonzalezbetancourtSpontaneousAnomalousHall2023,kluczykCoexistenceAnomalousHall2024}.
-Finally, Figure \ref{fig:fig3}i summarizes the phase diagram of the strain-dependent AHE, $\rho_{xy}^{\rm A}(\epsilon)$.
+Finally, Figure \ref{fig:fig3}i summarizes the phase diagram of the strain-dependent AHE, $\rho_{xy}^{\rm A}(\epsilon_{\mathrm{tot}})$.